Advice

 Generally, when permanent teeth begin to grow up (usually when your child is between 5 to 7 years old) the tooth pushes on and breaks the roots connecting the baby tooth to the gum line.
 The baby tooth will become loose and will eventually fall out.

-READ ALSO: How a neural network learns?
+READ ALSO: How would you build a predictive model?

 What causes teeth to grow sideways?